 Connect to IT services

-The Student Portal provides access to your email, lecture timetable, course notes, library book return dates, tutorial group sign ups and more.
+The Student Portal provides easy access to your email, modules in Moodle, personalised student news and more.

-Lancaster University Box provides you with unlimited secure storage for your work, as well as options for collaboration and file sharing.
-On our servers we also give you a personal filestore (H: drive) which is backed up daily.
+OneDrive provides you with unlimited secure storage for your work, as well as options for collaboration and file sharing.

 Help and support

 We have a team of people ready to provide support, as well as plenty of online guidance and instructions.

 IT problems and requests